 From video game design, to human-centered research, to documentary filmmaking - our faculty and students strive to empower individuals.
 Our work makes a difference.

 We offer a B.A. and M.A. degrees in Media and Information.
-We also participate in the jointly offered Ph.D. in Information and Media Studies and allow students from other programs to minor in Media and Information, or choose from one of our specializations.
+We also participate in the jointly offered Ph.D. in Information and Media Studies and participate in several minors.

 Students work in labs and high-tech classrooms with businesses and non-profits, and experience hands-on learning that prepares them for promising careers at the frontiers of new media and information technology.